DanielIAvila/biodiversity-indirect-threats/README.md

 # Biodiversity Indirect Threats

-This repository contains the required scripts, raw data and preprocessed files for the article **"What is the evidence on indirect drivers of biodiversity loss worldwide?
+This repository contains the required scripts for the article **"What is the evidence on indirect drivers of biodiversity loss worldwide?
 A systematic map protocol" (in review).**

 The article is a _systematic map protocol_ following the [Preferred Reporting Items for Systematic Review and Meta-Analysis Protocols (PRISMA-P)](https://link.springer.com/article/10.1186/2046-4053-4-1), complemented with the [Guidelines and Standards for Evidence Synthesis in Environmental Management from the Collaboration for Environmental Evidence](https://environmentalevidence.org/information-for-authors/), incorporating the [Reporting standards for Systematic Evidence Syntheses (ROSES)](https://link.springer.com/article/10.1186/s13750-018-0121-7).